• Skip to primary navigation

 Using weight measurements (grams) instead of volume (cups) produces most reliable results.
 That's because cabbage weight varies by season, freshness, and storage.

-Weighing your ingredients is extremely helpful especially if this is your first time making fermented sauerkraut.
-My hope is that overtime, you will be confident to make this without the use of kitchen scale.
-I have included volume measurement in the recipe card for your convenience.
+Weighing your ingredients is extremely helpful, especially if this is your first time making fermented sauerkraut.
+I hope that over time, you will be confident to make this without using a kitchen scale.
+I have included volume measurements in the recipe card for your convenience.

 But let's talk about that sauerkraut salt calculator.